PrEP for Women

 - If an HIV-negative woman already has HIV drugs in her bloodstream when she is exposed to HIV during unprotected sex, for example, the medicine might be able to keep the HIV from making enough copies of itself to "take hold" and prevent her from becoming infected

-Based on the findings of studies mentioned below, in July 2012, the US Food and Drug Administration (FDA) approved the daily use of Truvada (emtricitabine plus tenofovir) as PrEP for sexually active adults at risk of HIV infection.
+Based on the findings of studies mentioned below, in July 2012, the US Food and Drug Administration (FDA) approved the daily use of Truvada (tenofovir plus emtricitabine, or TDF/FTC) as PrEP for sexually active adults at risk of HIV infection.
 Truvada is a drug often used as part of combination drug treatment for HIV.
 This is the first time the FDA has approved any drugs for the prevention of HIV.

-Three recent clinical trials have shown that taking Truvada as oral PrEP (one pill by mouth daily) can help prevent HIV.
+Several recent clinical trials have shown that taking Truvada as oral PrEP (one pill by mouth daily) can help prevent HIV.
 These studies were conducted among men who have sex with men (MSM) and transwomen (people who were born male and identify as women) in the US and Latin America, and among heterosexual women and men in several African countries.
-The effectiveness for PrEP varied from 44 percent to 73 percent additional protection against HIV infection in these three studies (known as the iPrex, TDF2, and Partners studies).
+The effectiveness for Truvada as PrEP varied from 44 percent to 73 percent additional protection against HIV infection in these three studies (known as the iPrex, TDF2, and Partners studies).
+A study in Bangkok tested oral daily tenofovir (Viread) as PrEP among over 2,400 HIV-negative women and men who inject drugs.
+It showed that oral daily tenofovir reduced the risk of getting HIV by almost half (50 percent).

-A fourth study, however, called FemPrEP, was stopped early because it did not seem to help in preventing HIV transmission.
+Other studies, however, have found these drugs not to be effective in preventing HIV.
+The FemPrEP study, for example, was stopped early because it did not seem to help in preventing HIV transmission.
 FemPrEP was testing the effectiveness of oral daily Truvada in Kenyan, Tanzanian, and South African women at high risk for HIV.
+The VOICE study, which tested oral daily tenofovir, oral daily Truvada (tenofovir plus emtricitabine), and one-percent tenofovir vaginal gel among over 5,000 women in South Africa, Zimbabwe, and Uganda, found all three methods ineffective in preventing HIV transmission.

 No comments have been made.